-Darvaza Crater - In 1971, in the former U.S.S.R. the Darwaza crater was created accidently due to drilling in the region, which resulted in natural gases being omitted.
-The Russian authorities believed that lighting this gas was the safest and quickest option to eradicate the gas and was expected to burn for a few weeks.
-Over 45 years later it still burns and has been known around the world as the 'Gates of Hell'.
+Darvaza Crater - In 1971 the crater was created accidently due to drilling in the region, which resulted in natural gases being omitted.
+It was believed that lighting this gas was the safest and quickest option to eradicate the gas and was expected to burn for a few weeks.
+Over 40 years later it still burns and has been known around the world as the 'Gates of Hell'.